elangovana/prostate_cancer/README.md

 2. To install all packages used by this project, in R terminal run the following command
     - packrat::init()
     - packrat::restore()

-## Expected files formats and naming conventions
-This scripts expects input train and test file names exactly the same convention as defined in the challenge data from synapse.
+3. This scripts expects input train and test file names exactly the same convention as defined in the challenge data from synapse.

 ## Run sub challenge 1a -  Relative risk score for patients.

 To run in test mode to predict scores for the test or leaderboard data

-    - run_survivalanalysisriskscore_test_mode.R inputtrainingdatadir filesuffix inputfinalscoredatadir filesuffix outdir
+run_survivalanalysisriskscore_test_mode.R inputtrainingdatadir filesuffix inputfinalscoredatadir filesuffix outdir

  e.g